ROBERT SIEGEL, Host:

 HORSLEY: Democratic National Committee Chairman Howard Dean said after the speech, McCain's comments on diplomacy were unconvincing.
 Nevertheless, they do mark a departure from the Bush administration.
 Senior McCain adviser Richard Williamson, who's a former ambassador to the U.N.
 Commission on Human Rights, says McCain has a more proactive, consultive approach to foreign policy.

-Mr. RICHARD WILLIAMSON (Senior Adviser to John McCain; Former Ambassador, U.N.
-Commission on Human Rights): Senator McCain, for his a long tenure in the Congress, has developed a dialogue with our European friends.
+RICHARD WILLIAMSON: Senator McCain, for his a long tenure in the Congress, has developed a dialogue with our European friends.
 So his efforts, once he gets in, is going to build on a foundation of seeking out opinions for over two decades.

 HORSLEY: McCain has just returned from a week of meetings in Europe and the Middle East.
 He called today for a new global compact that he described as a League of Democracies.
 And he says the U.S. itself needs to act as a model citizen, closing the prison at Guantanamo Bay and working with allies on how to handle dangerous detainees.